 - Domains - we like for Onlydomains for NZ domains and Namecheap for everything else.
 Also, iwantmyname (NZ company).
 Before buying a domain name, check the Global Brand Database to see what trademarks already exist to avoid any issues down the track.

-- Website optimisation - Google Analytics and Hotjar are our favourite tools.
-Google Analytics is free, Hotjar is free for it's basic packages.
+- Website optimisation - Google Analytics and Hotjar are our favorite tools.
+Google Analytics is free, Hotjar is free for its basic packages.
 We like Hotjar because of its recording feature, and think GA is something every website should be utilising.

 - Free stock images - This is our go-to resource page.
-Top favourites are Unsplash and Pexels.
+Top favorites are Unsplash and Pexels.

 - Payments platforms - Braintree or Stripe.
 While Stripe probably has the edge on features, we've heard nothing but good things about Braintree's customer support.